ecaracasdev/challange-api/README.md

 ## Documentation

-### Once The API is running, there are one user and two sons will be automatically created, the credentials for the admin user are:
+### Once The API is running, two roles (admin and user) are created and there are one user and two sons in the users and son schema, both of them will be automatically created, the credentials for the admin user are.

 ```
 {